The Top Principles of Project Management You Should Focus on

 These basic management principles just skim the surface of what it means to be a good project manager.
 By following these guidelines and prioritizing communication with your team, you will be well on your way to success.
 Building good rapport with your team through good communication is definitely a highlight of these principles.

-If you enjoyed reading this article about project management principles, you should read these as well:
+If you enjoyed reading this article on project management principles, you should check out this one about project management framework.